SANKARAMDAS/yari/README.md

 ### How to stay up-to-date

-Periodically, the code and the content changes.
-Make sure you stay up-to-date with something along the following lines (replace `yari-origin` with whatever you called [the remote location](https://git-scm.com/docs/git-remote) of the original yari repo):
+Periodically, the code and the content change.
+Make sure you stay up-to-date with something along the following lines (replace `yari-origin` with whatever you called [the remote location](https://git-scm.com/docs/git-remote) of the original Yari repo):

     git pull yari-origin main
     yarn